lfigiel/looker/README.md

 ## Hello World
 */src/examples/arduino/helloWorld*
-### This ia a simple Arduino app to read ADC and drive LED from a website:
+### This is a simple Arduino app to read ADC and drive LED from a website:

 ```C
 #define DOMAIN "arduino"